IceHe/lib/life/timeline/best-gain-everyday.md

             - B. close the tab, and then restore it
             - C. close the tab, and then open another tab with a.com
         - 5. Check session item, and find `foo: bar` exists

+## 18. *.d.ts

+- [*.d.ts](/js/code-snippet/d.ts.md): declaration files that functions as an interface to the components compiled in JavaScript